 Poliovirus was tested too and lasted on produce for 15 days!
 Nonetheless, the fact that the coronavirus can remain on the surface of produce poses some risk for being picked and handled by people who may be infected.

 The virus can be spread by people who show no symptoms, which makes it tricky, and certainly by people who are symptomatic.
 So if you are coughing or sneezing, you may want to avoid handling fruits and vegetables until you are feeling better.
 When handling produce, using gloves can help prevent contamination of food, and remember not to touch your face while doing so.
-When preparing produce, wash it thoroughly.
-Using warm soapy water can provide extra protection.
+When preparing produce, rinse it thoroughly.
 Also, cooking foods will kill the virus, so there is no concern if you are cooking your vegetables.
 Hopefully, this helps remind us how important eating fresh fruits and vegetables are, especially during the pandemic.
-Remember: WASH YOUR HANDS, AND YOUR FRUITS AND VEGETABLES!